How to Create a Member-Only Paid Community (of No-Coders)

 Publish your website

 If you've made it this far in the article, congratulations!
 You're ready to publish your website.
 You can followthis guide to publish your site to a custom domain.

 In 7 steps, we've taught you how to build a paid member-only website.
 Hopefully, you've learned many things about web development and Softr.
-If you have any questions, we have an active Slack community where you can ask them.
+If you have any questions, we have an active Softr community where you can ask them.
 Good luck with your community!